chinmaynema/chinmaynema.github.io/_posts/2020-01-21-Alleppey-Varkala.md

 <img src="Alleppey-Varkala Pics/IMG_20200120_072149_1.jpg" alt="Sunrise in Varkala" width="63.3%"> <img src="Alleppey-Varkala Pics/IMG_20200120_090956_1.jpg" alt="Sunrise in Varkala" width="35.5%">
 </p>
 -	For breakfast, we went to the terrace café at Zostel and chilled there for some hours - soulful music, hammocks, reclining chairs and a gentle breeze
--	Then we left for the day and decided to go in the opposite direction this time - on Odayam Beach
+-	Then we left for the day and decided to go in the opposite direction this time - on **Odayam Beach**
 	-	It’s far more beautiful than its more popular neighbour, Varkala beach, and to our pleasant surprise, empty
 	-	We kept walking for a good half hour, stopping to take pictures or just hang around, till we reached the end
 <p align="center">
 <img src="Alleppey-Varkala Pics/IMG_20200120_142018_1.jpg" alt="Beautiful Odayam Beach, Varkala" width="70%">
 </p>
--	We zeroed in on the beach restaurant of Blue Water resort, enjoying the scene, the café and the company, occasionally taking walks on the beach
+-	We zeroed in on the beach restaurant of **Blue Water resort**, enjoying the scene, the café and the company, occasionally taking walks on the beach
 <p align="center">
 <img src="Alleppey-Varkala Pics/IMG_20200120_151203_1.jpg" alt="Beautiful Odayam Beach, Varkala" width="70%">
 </p>
--	In the afternoon, we did a quick tour of Jatayu Earth’s Centre, which is about 30kms (50 minutes) far
+-	In the afternoon, we did a quick tour of **Jatayu Earth’s Centre**, which is about 30kms (50 minutes) far
 	-	It is a magnificent structure atop a hill, reachable via a cable car
 	-	The grandeur and the history associated with it left everyone spellbound, besides seeing how beautifully it has been maintained
 <p align="center">